 A little bit disoriented by the dichotomy of CamScanner and most other software on this list, I tried uploading the typed texts.

 I had nothing left to say.
-The competence of CamScanner left me stunned.
+Instead, the competence of CamScanner left me stunned.
 This app was incredible, and it’s available for both iOS and Android systems.

 It was simply too good to be true.
 Barely daring to hope, I decided to try uploading the text I wrote with my wrong hand.
 If CamScanner could read this, even a few words, it would undoubtedly be the best app currently on the market.
 With bated breath, I crop and hit the button to proceed-